Brad Chase

 Walking

-Edema occurs when the fluid gets trapped within your tissues while circulating back to your heart.
-The leg contractions while walking, helps in releasing the trapped fluid out of the tissues.
+Edema occurs when the fluid gets trapped in your tissues while circulating back to the heart.
+The leg contractions while walking helps in releasing the trapped fluid out of the tissues.
 It also improves blood circulation that flushes out the excess fluids.

 Remember that excess walking may aggravate swelling, so keep aside approximately 30 minutes per day for walking.